 12. Protect yourself from Reproductive Injury

-If you are looking for the super foods to improve your sperm count, then explore our article on foods to improve sperm count.
-If you have fertility issues and looking for a solution, then call at +917899912611 to get answer to your queries.
+If you are looking for the superfoods to improve your sperm count, then explore our article on foods to improve sperm count.
+If you have fertility issues and looking for a solution, then call at +918929020600 to get an answer to your queries.

 SOURCES AND REFERENCES:

 - ^ Male Infertility | Wikipedia En.wikipedia.org, 20 August 2019

 - ^ Male Infertility | Infertility | MedlinePlus Medlineplus.gov, 20 August 2019

 - ^ What is Male Infertility? | Urology Care Foundation Urologyhealth.org, 20 August 2019

 - ^ How Common Is Male Infertility, and What Are Its Causes? | NICH Nichd.nih.gov, 20 August 2019